10-Andy/Broncos-Country/README.md

 *    #### **Welcome Section**

      This displays the teams logo surrounded by 4 short paragraphs, these will have 4 facts about the teams history.
 Two paragraphs will be hidden on mobile for design purposes.

+*    #### **Superbowl Wins**
+     I've used __Bootstraps__ grid to add 3 pictures of the Superbowls the team have won, these will have the score and a short write up underneath.
+For mobile devices the images will be displayed on the left with the paragraphs on the right.